Adult Volunteer Opportunities

 - Complete administrative projects

 - Build and maintain exhibits

 Would you love to volunteer at the Museum but can't commit to a regular weekly shift?
 The Special Events Squad is the perfect volunteer opportunity for people with busy schedules.
 As a Special Event Volunteer, you'll have the choice to sign up for event shifts when you have time.
 Shifts are typically available in the evenings and on weekends; there are dozens of shifts to choose from each month.
-Examples of events include: Halloween Spooktacular, New Year's Eve Sparkle-rama and new exhibit Sneak Peeks.
+Examples of events include: Halloween, New Year's Eve and new exhibit Sneak Peek events.

 How to Apply

 Contact Volunteering/Internships online or call 651-225-6046 to have an application mailed, emailed or faxed to you.

 Sometimes volunteers are looking for an opportunity to use their own special skills to serve the Museum and our visitors in a unique way that we haven't advertised.
 Complete this Project Proposal Form if you would like to volunteer with us, but you don't see the type of opportunity you're looking for.